reusable-ui/reusable-ui-monorepo/states/press-state/README.md

 - If a transition is already in progress, new intent (e.g., switching from pressed to released) is deferred until the current animation completes.
 - Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
 - This ensures animations are never interrupted mid-flight and outdated transitions are discarded.

+#### Pointer Behavior

+The hook includes a built-in pointer observer that supports mouse, touch, and pen input:

+- **Mouse**: Press state activates only when the pressed button matches the `pressButtons` filter (`0` for left, `1` for middle, `2` for right).
+You can pass a single value, an array, or `null` to disable mouse-based press activation.
+- **Touch**: Press state activates only when the number of active touches matches the `pressFingers` value exactly.
+Set `pressFingers = 1` for single-finger activation, or `0` to disable touch-based press.
+- **Pen**: Press state activates only when stylus pressure meets or exceeds the `pressPressure` threshold.
+Set `pressPressure = -1` to disable stylus-based press activation entirely.

+This behavior ensures:

+- Press animations are lifecycle-aware and never interrupted mid-flight.
+- Press state is only activated by deliberate, device-specific interactions.
+- Multi-touch and stylus input are lifecycle-aware and filtered for precision.

 #### Keyboard Behavior